 Usage

-Import Picker from @react-native-picker/picker:
+Import Picker from @react-native-community/picker

-import {Picker} from '@react-native-picker/picker';
+import {Picker} from '@react-native-community/picker';

-Create state which will be used by the Picker:
+Create state which will be used by the Picker

 Add Picker like this: